 FRYING: cooking in fat, enough to cover bottom of pan.

-FRENCH FRYING OR DEEP-FAT FRYING: cooking in deep fry kettle in enough hot fat or salad oil to float food.
-A temperature of 390°F. for cooked mixtures such as croquettes, 370°F. for uncooked mixtures such as fritters and doughnuts.
+FRENCH FRYING OR DEEP-FAT FRYING: cooking in deep fry kettle in enough hot fat or salad oil to

 POACHING: cooking below the boiling point in enough hot liquid to cover food.